NormanBitSolace/trivia/README.md

 ### AppCoordinator.swift
-This class controls the navigation flow, has references to app concerns e.g. data and logic.
+This class controls the navigation flow, has injected references to app concerns e.g. model and logic.
 ```swift
 class AppCoordinator {